charleski99/Coronavirus-Pandemic-Data-Analysis/README.md

 Process:
 1. Create tables in SQL and import data from CSV
 2. Format dates and convert blanks to NULL
-3. Identify important metrics and potential insightful calculations
+3. Identify important metrics and insightful calculations
 4. Explore and analyze data, aiming to answer educational questions
 5. Visualize data in Tableau Public